What Separates a Logo From a Brand — And Why It Matters for Founders

 You've already paid for a logo.
 Maybe more than once.
+And that quiet feeling — that something still isn't right — followed you every time.

 The first designer delivered something clean.
 The second had better references.
 The third came recommended.
 Each time, you walked away with files — and that same quiet feeling that something still wasn't right.